-Note: If you do not have an existing Oracle Database Client 11g Release 2 (11.2) upgradable home on your sytem, you cannot perform an in-place upgrade.
+Note: You can perform an in-place Oracle Database Client upgrade only if you have an existing Oracle Database Client 11g Release 2 (11.2.0.1) or later client home installed on your system.

 - 1. After configuring the oracle user's environment, start Oracle Universal Installer using the following command: - \$ /mount_point/db/runInstaller